Subaru Forester: Forester Wilderness

 Alongside the facelift model, Subaru released a new model called the Forester Wilderness for the North American market.
 It is intended to be a more off-road-oriented version of the Forester, and is positioned between the Limited and Touring trim levels in the Forester lineup.
 Visually, the Forester has more body cladding, and on the inside, copper-colored accents.
-It features a 0.5 inch lift for a total of 9.2 inch of ground clearance, the Wilderness also has all-terrain tires, a modified final drive ratio, and a stronger roof rack than previous models.
+It features a 0.5 inch lift for a total of 9.2 inch of ground clearance, the Wilderness also has all-terrain tires, a higher final drive ratio (4.11 vs. 3.70), and a stronger roof rack than previous models.
 Subaru's StarTex water-repellent seats are also standard.

-The Wilderness is powered by the same 2.5-liter FB25D naturally-aspirated four cylinder engine powering other North American market Foresters.
+The Wilderness is powered by the same 2.5-liter FB25D naturally aspirated four cylinder engine powering other North American market Foresters.
 The Wilderness uses an Enhanced Dual-Function X-Mode version.
 The X-Mode is upgraded and re-tuned, with settings for snow, dirt, deep snow and mud.
 Additional wheel-slip is allowed to occur, which provides an advantage in harsh driving conditions.

+Forester STI Sport

+Subaru released a special model known as the Forester STI Sport in July 2023 for the Chinese market.
+The 2.0-liter FB20 H4 and 2.5-liter FB25 DI H4 engines are available paired to the Lineartronic CVT as standard.
+Three trim levels are available known as STI Sport, STI Sport Plus and STI Sport Plus Special Edition.